In this Article

 - Your head should be held up straight; it should not be tilted.

 - It is advisable to keep the chest forward and shoulder blades pulled back.

 - The earlobes should be aligned with the middle of your shoulders.

 - Avoid locking the knees by keeping them straight.

 - Refrain from tilting the pelvis forward or backwards.
 It is advisable to keep the buttocks tucked in, and stomach muscles pulled in when able.

-- Position your feet in the same direction and evenly balance the weight on both feet.
+- Your feet should be positioned in the same direction and evenly balance the weight on both feet.
 Low heel shoes (not flat shoes) may be worn to support the foot arches.

 - It is recommended not to stand for a long duration of time.

-It is important to find out and maintain proper standing and sitting positions throughout the pregnancy to minimise the pain and discomfort.
-This can help make pregnancy a beautiful experience.
+It is important to find out and maintain proper standing and sitting positions throughout the pregnancy to minimise pain and discomfort.
+This will make your pregnancy journey a bit easier and comfortable!